DevOps-MBSE/aac-gen-gherkin/docs/source/index.rst

 Gen-Gherkin - Generate feature files from your AaC model.

-The AaC Gen-Gherkin (aac-gen-gherkin) Plugin is an extension of the core AaC tool and generates a diagram from an AaC model.
+The AaC Gen-Gherkin (aac-gen-gherkin) Plugin is an extension of the core AaC tool and generates a feature file from an AaC model.
 General AaC documentation can be found `here`_.

 .. _here: https://arch-as-code.org